Your Personal Running Plan

 Each plan includes a balanced mix of easy runs, long runs, tempo runs, interval sessions, and scheduled rest days.
 Easy runs build your aerobic base, tempo runs improve your lactate threshold, intervals boost speed and VO2max, and long runs develop endurance.
 This variety targets different energy systems so you improve across the board while keeping training engaging.

 Absolutely.
-With the paid plan, you can adjust your goals, schedule, or preferences up to 5 times and receive a freshly generated plan each time.
-Whether your race date moves, you get sick, or you want to shift your training focus, your plan adapts with you.
+You can adjust your goals, schedule, or preferences up to 5 times and receive a freshly generated plan each time.
+Weekly and Daily plans also adapt automatically based on the feedback you log, while a Full plan stays fixed until you choose to edit or regenerate it.
+Whether your race date moves, you get sick, or you want to shift your training focus, your plan keeps up with you.

 Skip it and move on to the next scheduled session.
 Don't try to double up or cram missed workouts into one day — that increases injury risk.
 Consistency over weeks matters far more than perfect execution on any single day.
 If you miss several days, consider using a plan adjustment to recalibrate from your current fitness.